 Requesting a credit report involves giving a large amount of personal data to a third-party, so it is important for the websites to appear trustworthy.
 Blue and green are excellent choices, as they both have associations with natural and calming images.

-Buttons and A/B Testing
+Add To Cart Buttons and A/B Testing

-These “Add To Cart” buttons are used for the same product on different versions of the Ikea website.
+The first is from a UK retail website and the second is from a French website that sells the same kind of things.
+In fact, these two “Add To Cart” buttons are used for the same product on different versions of the Ikea website.
 Ikea offers its furniture to French and British consumers in different ways, due to the results of A/B testing.

 A Ghost in the Machine: See-Through Marketing

 In the last few years, a new type of button has become popular.
 Usually reserved for secondary CTAs, the ghost button is an elegant way of de-emphasising an option.
 The button is transparent, with a thin border that matches the text inside.

 Whilst these buttons break the time-tested 1-1-1 rule (one value proposition, one clear message, one action), they offer a way to structure multiple options without drawing attention away from the primary goal.

 The variety of colours chosen by successful eCommerce websites demonstrates an important point: there is no “best” colour for a button.
 Instead, the most successful websites incorporate the following considerations into their design:

 - Brand colours – the colour you choose should complement those already on the page